ClarityNLP/ClarityNLP/docs/setup/local-no-docker.rst

 explained below.
 These users would install and run Postgres, Mongo, Luigi, and Flask on their laptops.

 At GA Tech we have hosted versions of Solr, Postgres, and MongoDB.
-Our bare bones ClarityNLP users only need to install and run Luigi and Flask on their laptops, and then setup their configuration file to "point" to the hosted instances.
+Our native ClarityNLP users only need to install and run Luigi and Flask on their laptops, and then setup their configuration file to "point" to the hosted instances.